laravel/docs/billing.md

 As you can see in the example above, when a user begins the checkout process, we will provide all of the cart / order's associated Stripe price identifiers to the `checkout` method.
 Of course, your application is responsible for associating these items with the "shopping cart" or order as a customer adds them.
 We also provide the order's ID to the Stripe Checkout session via the `metadata` array.
 Finally, we have added the `CHECKOUT_SESSION_ID` template variable to the Checkout success route.
 When Stripe redirects customers back to your application, this template variable will automatically be populated with the Checkout session ID.

-Next, let's build our Checkout "success" route.
+Next, let's build the Checkout success route.
 This is the route that users will be redirected to after their purchase has been completed via Stripe Checkout.
 Within this route, we can retrieve the Stripe Checkout session ID and the associated Stripe Checkout instance in order to access our provided meta data and update our customer's order accordingly:

     use App\Models\Order;
     use Illuminate\Http\Request;